mt-hill/envirowisedashboard/README.md

 # Envirowise Dashboard

 *Python application designed to provide insights into environmental and electric vehicle data related to Greater Manchester.
-Offers visualisations of CO2 levels, electric vehicle statistics, and charging point statistics across various regions of Greater Manchester.*
+Streamlit dashboard with visualisations of CO2 levels, electric vehicle statistics, and charging point statistics across various regions of Greater Manchester.*

 *The idea is to provide relevent data for decision making leading to improving electric vehicle infrastructure in Greater Manchester.*